Palestinian Centre for Human Rights' Links to the PFLP Terror Group

 PCHR Staff with Ties to the PFLP

-Raji Sourani: General Director3
+Raji Sourani: General Director1

 - In 2013, the Swedish Right Livelihood Award Foundation awarded Sourani “the Right Livelihood Award, commonly known as the Alternative Nobel Prize.”

 - According to the PFLP’s website, the terrorist organization sent “leader” and PFLP Central Committee member Rabah Muhanna to PCHR’s offices to congratulate Sourani.
-PCHR Chairman Riyad Al-Zaanoun “thanked the Popular Front for the visit, stressing the important national role it took upon itself in the field of adherence to Palestinian national rights and principles.”
+PCHR Chairman Dr. Riyad Al-Zaanoun “thanked the Popular Front for the visit, stressing the important national role it took upon itself in the field of adherence to Palestinian national rights and principles.”

 - During the ceremony Sourani stated that “I was in the ranks of the Popular Front, and there were comrades who taught us with their own hands.
 This organization has given us much more.
 We hope that the direction and the sense of belonging that were planted inside us will remain in our minds.
 We don’t apologize and don’t regret our past, we are proud that once we were members of this organization and we fought in its ranks” (emphasis added).